-Industrial floors must bear the brunt of plant activity, as well as temperature, humidity, thermal shock, equipment vibration, foot and vehicular traffic, spills, cleaning agents, and other factors that break them down.
+Industrial floors must bear the brunt of normal plant activity, as well as many other destructive forces:

 Work with impartial experts